panmar/tetris3d/README.md

  *Implemented with additional axis restrictions; zooming implemented by adjusting fov; if i had more time I would filter input and made it more elastic;*
  * bonus: graphic boost

  *No much time left to do it unfortunately.
-I was not sure if I have time to work on advanced graphics, so I started implementing OpenGL 2.1 renderer and only after I did most of the work with more important requirements I switched to OpenGL 3.3 (I've reimplemented whole previous renderer in core profile); I have made environment mapping and skybox; I also added projected falling blocks to help with gameplay; and some small effects indicating pause/lost /score; one nice thing under the hood I achieved is making game logic separate from rendering, so switch renderers can be made with compile time settings flag; still a lot of things to make here...*
+I was not sure if I have time to work on advanced graphics, so I started implementing OpenGL 2.1 renderer and only after I did most of the work with more important requirements I switched to OpenGL 3.3 (I've reimplemented whole previous renderer in core profile); I have made environment mapping and skybox; I also added projected falling blocks to help with gameplay; and some small effects indicating pause/lost /score; one nice thing under the hood I achieved is making game logic separate from rendering, so switching renderers can be made with settings flag; still a lot of things to make here...*

 Running
 ------------